The centre was started in 1904 and made a branch of Ramakrishna Mission in 1911.

 - Daily worship, religious festivals, and celebration of the birthdays of Sri Ramakrishna, Holy Mother Sri Sarada Devi, Swami Vivekananda and other religious personalities.

-- Weekly religious classes and occasional discourses in and outside the centre.
+- Weekly religious classes and occasional discourses in the ashrama and elsewhere.